saltukalakus/PixelLock/README.md

 This is an open challenge for those interested in bug bounties.
 Find a way to decrypt the secret images in this [Gist](https://gist.github.com/saltukalakus/3ed86910ea2eee6c6e72f8def4c6017c).
 If you can generate one of the original images, you win **500 GBP**!

-All of the steganographic images are hiding different secret images.
-The steganographic image and password used are the same in all samples.
+All of the images are hiding different secret images.
+The base image and password used are the same in all samples.
 The samples are encrypted with the default usage shown in the Usage section of this README file.

 **Rules:**